vishvAsa/devaH/kalpe_svamatam/kriyAH/no_RIP.md

 In contrast, hindu-s of most sorts believe that the dead keep moving – through the pitRloka where thrive on our grateful offerings, to svarga/ naraka/ vaikuNTha/ kailaasa etc.. and thence possibly back to earth.
 When “rest in peace” muttered by the ignorant, those with the “defect” of knowledge can’t but cringe at the effective “post-mortem conversion”.

-Better wish: “May he attain sadgati” or “भावपूर्ण श्रद्दान्जलि” instead!
+Better wish: “May he attain sadgati” or “भावपूर्ण श्रद्धाञ्जलि” instead!